 The sum of your basic salary or basic wage from the Company, plus the pensionable element of any shift allowance or other income from the Company.
-Contact your Pensions Department to find out more.

 Trustee

 Michelin Pensions Trust Limited, which is responsible for ensuring that the Plan is operated in accordance with its rules and the law.
 The directors of the Trust are either appointed by the Company or elected by members of the Plan.